Ousted U.S. whistleblower says Trump health official played down coronavirus threat

 “Dr. Bright acted with urgency to begin to address this pandemic but encountered resistance from HHS leadership, including Secretary Azar, who appeared intent on downplaying this catastrophic threat,” reads the complaint, which his lawyers filed with the U.S. Office of Special Counsel.

 The U.S. coronavirus death toll, now over 70,000, is the world’s highest.
-Democratic politicians and some fellow Republicans have criticized Trump for playing down the threat of the virus.
+Democratic politicians and some fellow Republicans have criticized Trump for playing down the threat of the virus and then being slow to galvanize the production of testing and protective gear.

 Bright’s lawyers argue that his removal as director of the Biomedical Advanced Research and Development Authority, a division of HHS, violated a federal law protecting government whistleblowers.